saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - To inline a lambda, you mark the function that accepts the lambda using the `inline` keyword.
 - It is generally a good idea to mark functions that accept lambdas as arguments with the inline keyword.
 - One situation where inlining is not permitted, for example, is a `recursive` function that accepts a lambda.
+- "inline" keyword, used for flattening a higher order function which takes lambda expression as parameter.
+Helps in optimization, no call stack.
+- Optimize higher order function by inlining calls.
+- Overhead, no anonymous class for lambda expression in parameter.
+- You can use "noinline" for lambda expression if you don't want to inline it.
+- Inline doesn't work if you assign lambda to a variable (ie store it).
+- Inlining is good when function body is small.
+- Stack trace and debugging for inline functions.
+Goto call site/function body.

 ### Function References
 - They can be passed as arguments instead of lambda functions.